rust-lang-deprecated/failure/book/src/fail.md

 ## Backtraces

-Errors can also generate a backtrace when they are constructed, helping you determine the place the error was generated and every function that called into that.
+Errors can also generate a backtrace when they are constructed, helping you determine the place the error was generated and the function chain that called into that.
 Like causes, this is entirely optional - the authors of each failure have to decide if generating a backtrace is appropriate in their use case.